deathly809/compilers/docs/chapter1.md

 The synthesis portion of the compiler constructs the target program using the symbol table and intermediate representation.
-The analysis portion is usually called the frontend, while the synthesis portion is called the backend.
+The analysis portion is usually called the front end, while the synthesis portion is called the backend.